Project Scheduling and Drying Times

 That Afternoon or Day 2

 Cleaning the Residue from Acid Stain will take one neutralizing and two rinsings.
-Allow dry for Clear Shield Advanced water base.
+Allow to dry for Clear Shield Advanced water base.
 Allow to dry to be bone dry, for Solvent Base sealers.

 Cleaning residue - about 1/4 to 1/2 day